 2. Set the criteria for identifying target companies

 Once the business purpose of the search has been defined, the next step is to set the criteria for target companies.
 This may include location, sales growth, profit margin, customer base, age of directors – or several other of the 350+ search variables available on the mnAI platform.

 Once the strategy and criteria are established, the task of searching for potential targets begins.
 The first step is to build a longlist, which is then analysed and refined to identify which companies are interesting enough to make the shortlist.
 This is a part of the process which, until now, has been particularly time-consuming.

 By further refining the 350+ search variables, mnAI can significantly reduce the time it takes to research companies by narrowing down the list of potential targets.
 Using mnAI, organisations within Private Equity or Corporate Finance can rapidly discover millions of UK companies in early, growth and late stage phases and create a list of potential investment/acquisitions targets in a fraction of the time previously required. mnAI can then rapidly deliver further meaningful insight and analysis, in a user-friendly dashboard, on the target company , its competition and even its supply chain.

 4. Begin the process of making contact

 With the shortlist completed, the process of making contact with target companies begins, to assess the company owners’ interest in a deal and establish an understanding of their valuation or contract expectations.
 Establishing who owns a particular company (and then accessing their contact details) can be surprisingly complicated. mnAI’s network tool makes it much simpler to identify who to contact within a target organisation.
 Our network analysis technology has been designed to quickly visualise networks of companies, directors and shareholders – and their connections.
-In future, it will also identify the shortest path to target companies.

 5. Valuation analysis